Emotional Detachment: Symptoms, Treatments, And Ways To Cope

 Content Warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

-While emotional detachment is not a clinically diagnosable disorder, mental health care providers may still look for the following symptoms as signs of detachment or “blunting,” which may suggest the presence of other mental health disorders.
+While emotional detachment is not a clinically diagnosable disorder, mental health care providers may still look for certain symptoms as signs of detachment or “blunting,” which may suggest the presence of other mental health disorders.

 Common symptoms for individuals who develop emotional detachment include: